Class I Antiarrhythmics (Sodium-Channel Blockers)

 Effects on depolarization

 Sodium-channel blockers comprise the Class I antiarrhythmic compounds according to the Vaughan-Williams classification scheme.
-These drugs bind to and block the fast sodium channels that are responsible for the rapid depolarization (phase 0) of fast-response cardiac action potentials.
-This type of action potential is found in non-nodal, cardiomyocytes (e.g., atrial and ventricular myocytes; purkinje tissue).
-Because the slope of phase 0 depends on the activation of fast sodium-channels and the rapid entry of sodium ions into the cell (Figure: Na+ in), blocking these channels decreases the slope of phase 0, which also leads to a decrease in the amplitude of the action potential.
+These drugs bind to and block fast sodium channels that are responsible for rapid depolarization (phase 0) of fast-response cardiac action potentials.
+This type of action potential is found in non-nodal cardiomyocytes (e.g., atrial and ventricular myocytes; Purkinje fibers).
+Because the slope of phase 0 depends on the activation of fast sodium-channels and the rapid entry of sodium ions into the cell (Figure: ↑gNa+), blocking these channels decreases the slope of phase 0, which also leads to a decrease in the amplitude of the action potential.
 In contrast, nodal tissue action potentials (sinoatrial and atrioventricular nodes) do not depend on fast sodium channels for depolarization; instead, phase 0 depolarization is carried by calcium currents.
-Therefore, sodium-channel blockers have no direct effect on nodal tissue, at least through the blockade of fast sodium-channels.
+Therefore, blocking sodium channels has no direct effect on nodal tissue action potentials.

 Effects on repolarization

-Besides affecting phase 0 of action potentials, sodium-channel blockers may also alter the action potential duration (APD) and effective refractory period (ERP).
+Besides affecting phase 0 of action potentials, sodium-channel blockers may also alter the action potential duration (APD) and the effective refractory period (ERP).
 Because some sodium-channel blockers increase the ERP (Class IA), while others decrease the ERP (Class IB) or have no effect on ERP (Class IC), the Vaughan-Williams classification recognizes these differences as subclasses of Class I antiarrhythmic drugs.
-These effects on ERP are not directly related to sodium channel blockade, but instead are related to drug actions on potassium channels involved in phase 3 repolarization of action potentials.
-These channels regulate potassium efflux from the cell (K+ out), and therefore repolarization.
+These effects on ERP are not directly related to sodium channel blockade, but are related to drug actions on potassium channels involved in phase 3 repolarization of action potentials.
+These channels regulate potassium efflux from the cell (gK), and therefore repolarization.
+For example, delaying and inhibiting the activation of these outward K+ currents increase APD and ERP.
 The drugs in these subclasses also differ in their efficacy for reducing the slope of phase 0, with IC drugs having the greatest and IB drugs having the smallest effect on phase 0 (IA drugs are intermediate in their effect on phase 0).
-The following summarize these differences:
+The following summarizes these differences:

 IC > IA > IB